prasadanilmore/Flask-Airflow-ETL/README.md

 ## Additional Questions

+### Test Suites

+A testing framework is provided for both the ETL job and the API.
+While the testing is limited due to computational limitations, it demonstrates the structure and concept of testing.
+I have added separate test directories for API and ETL.
+Due to resource limitations, the testing functions are kept limited, but in an ideal scenario, I would set up a test database and include assertions to verify data storage and connections.

 ### CI/CD Pipeline Setup

 A concept for a CI/CD pipeline is provided in the ci-cd directory.
 To set up a full CI/CD pipeline, the following steps would be taken: